TwinPush/api-docs/user-manual-en.md

 ## Audience / Users

 TwinPush gives you the most relevat statistics from your users.
-Statistics are grouped in three blocks: Registered Users Data and Application usage, Users data and Devices data.
+Statistics are grouped in three blocks: Application usage, Users data and Devices data.
 Go to the "[Devices](#devices)" view to get a more detailed information of your users and to export this data for an exhaustive study of this information.

-### Registered User and Application usage:
+### Application usage:
-**New registrations**: This chart shows new registrations within the latest 30 days.

 **Platform**: The number of devices by platform: iOS or Android.